Australias Conservative PM Concedes Election Defeat - UrduPoint

 Australia's Conservative PM Concedes Election Defeat

-Australian Prime Minister Scott Morrison admitted defeat in national elections Saturday after a "difficult night" for his conservative government
+Australian Prime Minister Scott Morrison admitted defeat in national elections Saturday and said he was stepping down as leader of his conservative Liberal Party

-Sydney, (APP - UrduPoint / Pakistan Point News - 21st May, 2022 ) :Australian Prime Minister Scott Morrison admitted defeat in national elections Saturday after a "difficult night" for his conservative government.
+Sydney, (APP - UrduPoint / Pakistan Point News - 21st May, 2022 ) :Australian Prime Minister Scott Morrison admitted defeat in national elections Saturday and said he was stepping down as leader of his conservative Liberal Party.

 "Tonight I have spoken to the leader of the opposition and the incoming prime minister, Anthony Albanese, and I have congratulated him on his election victory," Morrison said.